Experience

 $605M Largest Budget Overseen

-$1.7B Capital Portfolio Managed
+$1.7B Capital Program Managed

 Experience Summary